MrMelon54/auwiki/content/networking/rpc/33_sendquickchat.md

 stub = true
 +++

-This RPC is sent when a player sends a message using the _Quick Chat_ system to the chat box, for players who have free chat disabled.
+This RPC is sent when a player sends a message using the _Quick Chat_ system to the chat box.

 <!-- more -->